-This lesson is very similar to Tuesday's, however students use a cm grid to calculate area.
-If students can use the grid and compare the area of the shapes in cm2, they are achieving part of the C standard.
-The remaining task is to calculate area of rectangles, which we are doing on Friday.
+This lesson is very similar to Tuesday's.
+If students can use the grid and compare the area of the shapes in cm, they are achieving part of the C standard.

 The last question is provided as an extension.
-It is a good way of demonstrating calculating area using non-standard units for irregular and non-standard shapes.
+It is a good way of demonstrating solving problems with length and area as per the Achievement Standard.